dudum98/Capstone_Project/brainstorming.md

    - A comprehensive language learning platform that offers courses and resources for less commonly taught languages.
 Users can connect with language learners and teachers, participate in language exchange programs, and access specialized content tailored to their language learning needs.
 5. Location-Based Attendance App
    - An attendance-taking app for schools that utilizes location-based technology to confirm whether students are present in the classroom.
 Teachers can track attendance more accurately and efficiently, reducing the likelihood of errors and unauthorized absences.
+6. Travel Buddy App
+   -  A mobile application designed to connect solo travelers with compatible companions for shared adventures.
+By creating profiles and specifying travel preferences, users can find like-minded individuals based on interests, destinations, and travel dates.
+The app aims to enhance solo travel experiences by facilitating safe and enjoyable interactions between travelers, fostering friendships, and providing companionship during trips.

 ## Top 3 New App Ideas